Razvy000/Crawl_Scrape_Selenium/README.md

 Uses Selenium WebDriver and headless PhantomJS or Chromium

+Does login using USER and PASS

-Crawls links and Scrapes using CSS and XPATH selectors
+Crawls links and scrapes using CSS and XPATH selectors

 Outputs to a CSV file